Coheed and Cambria: Vaxis – Act I: The Unheavenly Creatures (2018–2020)

 On February 20, 2018, the band announced a summer tour with Taking Back Sunday and The Story So Far.

-It was announced on April 5, 2018, that the band had signed with Roadrunner Records, and released a teaser potentially for a new album set to release in 2018.
+It was announced on April 5, 2018, that the band had signed with Roadrunner Records and released a teaser potentially for a new album set to release in 2018.
 The band decided to premiere a new song after a show at the Chameleon Club in Lancaster, PA on May 5, 2018.
-After videos of the song went viral among fans on YouTube the band decided to premiere the video for a new song, "The Dark Sentencer" along with the album's "Prologue" (the album's backstory), on May 31, 2018, against their promotional plan set forth by the new company they signed with, Roadrunner Records.
+After videos of the song went viral among fans on YouTube the band decided to premiere the video for a new song, "The Dark Sentencer" along with the album's "Prologue" (the album's backstory), on May 31, 2018, against their promotional plan set forth by Roadrunner Records.
 On June 22, 2018, the band announced their new album, Vaxis – Act I: The Unheavenly Creatures, would be released October 5, 2018.
 It continues the Amory Wars storyline that the band's first seven albums followed.
 The second song on the album, "Unheavenly Creatures", was released on June 28.
 A third single, "The Gutter", was released on August 16.
 A fourth, "Old Flames", was released on September 27.
 A fifth, "Love Protocol", made its debut on BBC Radio 1 on September 30.

 The band embarked on an early 2019 tour with Maps & Atlases.
-On February 12, 2019, the band announced The Unheavenly Skye Tour, co-headlined with Mastodon, and featuring special guests Every Time I Die.
+On February 12, 2019, the band announced The Unheavenly Skye Tour, co-headlined with Mastodon and featuring special guests Every Time I Die.

 On August 21, 2020, the band released "Jessie's Girl 2", a sequel to Rick Springfield's 1981 song, "Jessie's Girl", featuring Springfield on the recording.
-The song will be released on both a red and blue 7" vinyl on September 4.
+The song was released on both a red and blue 7" vinyl on September 4.
 According to an article by Entertainment Weekly, the band reportedly has considered releasing a whole album called Sequels entirely composed of sequels to other songs.